Published: 30 September 2016

 Energy can reflect the energy distribution property of each BLIMF and it is beneficial for recognizing different rolling bearing fault categories.
 Given this, the energy of each BLIMF is calculated.
 In our study, energy is defined as the sum of the absolute value of signal and it is given by:

-where is the number of sampling points.
+where n is the number of sampling points.

 By extracting the box-counting dimension and energy, the redundant time-domain signal has been condensed into a two-dimensional feature vector.
 However, a single scale fractal dimension and energy only provide the global information.
 To reveal more comprehensive characteristics of a signal, multiscale [25] is introduced.
 MSFD and MSEN are the extensional versions of conventional fractal dimension and energy, which describe the characteristics of the experimental objects under different scale factors.

 The procedure of MSFD and MSEN consist of two steps: (1) coarse-grained operation and (2) calculating FD/Energy using coarse-grained vector.
-Concretely, for a one-dimensional data series of sampling points, the new coarse-grained vector can be constructed as:
+Concretely, for a one-dimensional data series x of N sampling points, the new coarse-grained vector can be constructed as:

 Fig. 3The coarse grained vector under different scale factors